Olympique de Marseille: 1965–1986: Leclerc era and crisis

 Brazilian 1970 World Cup winner Jairzinho joined OM in 1974.

 The first period of Olympique de Marseille's domination of the French League started in the early 1970s under Marcel Leclerc's presidency (1965–1972).
 His ambition allowed Marseille to return to the First division in 1965–66.
 They went on to win the Coupe de France in 1969 as well as the First division in 1971 with a record of 44 goals by Josip Skoblar, helped by Roger Magnusson.
 The arrival of Georges Carnus and Bernard Bosquier from Saint-Étienne helped them to win the Ligue 1 and the Coupe de France in 1972.
 Marseille played in the European Cup in 1971–72 and 1972–73, but were knocked-out by Ajax of Johan Cruyff and Juventus, respectively.
 However, success was not to last.
 Marcel Leclerc was forced to leave the club on 19 July 1972.
-The President was a stubborn man, and he threatened the league to withdraw his professional team from Ligue 1 because the federation refused to accept three foreign players per team (Leclerc wanted to acquire the Hungarian star Zoltán Varga but he had already the maximum number of two foreigners in his team).
+Notorious to be a stubborn man, Leclerc threatened the league to withdraw his professional team from Ligue 1 in response to the federation refusing to register three foreign players per team (Leclerc wanted to acquire the Hungarian star Zoltán Varga, but had already the maximum number of two foreigners in his team).
 Marseille decided, instead of following Leclerc against the league, to fire him.
-Then followed an era of crisis, with Marseille only winning a Coupe de France in 1976 and being relegated to the second division, where they played with a bunch of young local players: the Minots who allowed the team to return to First division in 1984. Éric Di Meco, future French international, was one of them.
+Then followed an era of crisis, with Marseille only winning a Coupe de France in 1976 and being relegated to the second division.
+Struggling financially, the club relied mainly on young local players: the Minots who allowed the team to return to First division in 1984. Éric Di Meco, future French international, was one of them.